 rarely done.
 There were frequent official accounts of "midden" overflowing

 into the cellars in which a large number of workers lived, with no attempt

 made to relieve the problem.

+figures.
 Pulmonary Tuberculosis killed most people in Manchester.

 The highest death risk areas of the city were all inner city zones,